Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: August 13, 2024

 • Breakthrough: When a spike of pain “breaks through” pain medication, it’s known as breakthrough pain.

-• Chronic: Pain that persists for a long time, usually longer than 3 months, is considered chronic pain.
+• Chronic: Pain that persists for a long time is considered chronic pain.
+It usually lasts longer than 3 months.

 • Diffuse: This generalized pain isn’t limited to a specific area.
 It can be a sign of nerve damage or result from chemotherapy treatments.

-• Dull: Typically less intense than sharp pain, dull pain may feel like throbbing or pulsing.
+• Dull: Dull pain is usually less intense than sharp pain.
+It may feel like throbbing or pulsing.
 It can persist for prolonged periods over a large area of the body.

 Acute mesothelioma pain can feel sharp or stabbing.
 It may come and go as breakthrough pain as your condition progresses.
 Neuropathic pain is a type of acute pain that results from nerve damage.
 It may feel burning or shooting.